Charles Wayne “Pete” Peterson

 He was preceded in death by his parents, Charles A. Peterson and Whirley Mae (Wagner) Peterson Hogue; father and mother-in-law, Doyle and Effie Byrd.

-Survivors include his loving wife of 55 years, Doris Peterson; sons, Steven Wayne Peterson and wife, Barbara, Charles Ray Peterson all of Texas City; sisters, Cherrie Cascarelli and husband, Louie of Hitchcock, Carolyn Kloss and husband, Gary of FL, Marilyn Hamilton and husband, Wayne of Sealy, Mary Jane Page and husband, Greg of Barsdale; grandchildren, Haley Peterson (Jose), Josh Peterson (Brittany), Krystal Peterson (Nick); great grandchildren, Madison and Aria Rodriguez, Nico Paganucci, and Brooklyn Rose Peterson who is due to be born in approximately 2 months; many cousins, nieces, nephews and friends that will cherish the memories they have of Wayne; very special friend to the family, Veronica Ybarra, who has been so helpful during this time and Elaine and Nelda Proctor, who were very special to Wayne.
+Survivors include his loving wife of 55 years, Doris Peterson; sons, Steven Wayne Peterson (Barbara Falzon), Charles Ray Peterson all of Texas City; sisters, Cherrie Cascarelli and husband, Louie of Hitchcock, Carolyn Kloss and husband, Gary of FL, Marilyn Hamilton and husband, Wayne of Sealy, Mary Jane and husband, Dr. Greg Page of Barsdale; grandchildren, Haley Peterson (Jose), Josh Peterson (Brittany), Krystal Peterson (Nick); great grandchildren, Madison and Aria Rodriguez, Nico Paganucci, and Brooklyn Rose Peterson who is due to be born in approximately 2 months; many cousins, nieces, nephews and friends that will cherish the memories they have of Wayne; very special friend to the family, Veronica Ybarra, who has been so helpful during this time and Elaine Gondesen and Nelda Proctor, who were very special to Wayne.

 Graveside services will be 2:00 p.m.
 Thursday, April 30, 2020, at Hayes Grace Memorial Park Cemetery, 10708 Highway 6, Hitchcock, with Pastor John Humphries officiating.